Moodle accessibility statement

 - Continue to provide guidance to authors on designing and creating accessible content in the Moodle VLE environment.

-- We will continue to engage with Moodle (and any other 3rd party vendors whose products are integrated with Moodle), and make them aware of any accessibility issues we find.
+- We will continue to engage with Moodle (and any other third party vendors whose products are integrated with Moodle), and make them aware of any accessibility issues we find.

 - Actively explore new technologies and systems to assist in meeting the requirements